anakic/querystorm-docs/New docs/Querying/SQLite.md

 You can use this information to search for values or format cells based on criteria that your specify with SQL.

 Aside from reading values, the `xlcells` function can also be used for updating.
-In that case, `xlcells` is used as a table and its parameter is specified in the `where` clause.
+In that case, `xlcells` is used as a table in the `update` query, and its parameter is specified in the `where` clause.

 For example, the follwing query will add 100 to all cells that have a numeric value: